 Mononine, or human coagulation factor IX, is a factor IX concentrate indicated for the prevention and control of bleeding in hemophilia B. The U.S. Food and Drug Administration (FDA) approved its use in 1992, making it the first highly purified factor IX on the U.S. market.
-It is still considered the gold standard in hemophilia B treatment.

 How Mononine works